OswaldFoundation/changelog/README.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) and this project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

+## 4.17.0 - 2020-01-06

+### Added
+- Fallback to cookies if local storage doesn't exist or is blocked

 ## 4.16.2 - 2019-12-29

 ### Changed